raul0ligma/cross-chain-swap/examples/README.md

 - [Foundry](https://book.getfoundry.sh/) installed (`anvil`, `forge`, `cast` in your PATH)
 - [jq](https://stedolan.github.io/jq/) installed for JSON parsing
 - A valid `config.json` in `examples/config/` with all required fields (see below)
+- .env file with envirinment variables
 - (Optional) A working Ethereum RPC endpoint for forking

+## Environment Variables

+In addition to the configuration file, you must create a `.env` file in the project root with the following variables:

+- `DEPLOYER_PRIVATE_KEY`: Private key of the deployer account (used for contract deployment and transactions).
+- `MAKER_PRIVATE_KEY`: Private key of the maker account (used for order creation and signing).
+- `CHAIN_ID`: The chain ID to use for deployment (e.g., `31337` for local Anvil, or the target network's chain ID).
+- `RPC_URL`: The Ethereum RPC endpoint URL (used for forking or connecting to the network).

+These variables are required for the script to authenticate and interact with the blockchain.
+Do **not** share your private keys or commit your `.env` file to version control.

 ## Configuration